hnamiki55/wp-knowledge/wordpress/wp-content/plugins/wordpress-wiki-plugin/readme.txt

 === Wiki ===
-Contributors: WPMUDEV, mohanjith
+Contributors: WPMUDEV
-Author: WPMUDEV, mohanjith
+Author: WPMUDEV
 Tags: wiki, buddypress, frontend editing
-Requires at least: 3.0.1
+Requires at least: 3.3
-Tested up to: 3.6.1
+Tested up to: 3.9
-Stable tag: tags/1.0.8.3
+Stable tag: trunk

 Create a wiki as easily as adding a post